 27. Open UW

 This website is a small initiative offered by the University of Washington.
 It has a list of ten courses, none of which can be accessed without filling out a lengthy profile and sign up.
-There are other universities who take more pride in their open courseware experience than UW.
+There are other universities that take more pride in their open courseware experience than UW.

 Udacity is a digital university that specializes in computer science courses.
 The web layout is extremely easy to navigate.
 You are given five-minute video lectures with quizzes and assignments.
 There are no textbooks required, and everything is free.
 In addition to the class, Udacity offers an online forum where students can collaborate together, study, and work in groups.